Víctor Aristizábal: International career

 Between 1993 and 2003, Aristizábal played 66 international matches and scored 15 goals for the Colombia national team.
 He was an unused substitute for the 1994 FIFA World Cup, but played all three matches at the 1998 FIFA World Cup.

 Aristizábal finished as top scorer with six goals in the 2001 Copa América held in Colombia, as Los Cafeteros won the title for the first time.
 He was also a member of the nation's squad for the 2003 FIFA Confederations Cup, where they finished in fourth place.

 During the 2006 FIFA World Cup qualification campaign, Aristizábal announced he was retiring from international soccer after being dropped for a match against Brazil.

+Personal life

+Aristizábal's son, Emilio, is also a professional footballer, and currently plays for Atlético Nacional.